-Make sure to update the domain name, SQL service accounts and passwords according to your environment.
-As a side note, you can also use a parameter (configuration) file and pass it to the setup for SQL instead of typing the long CLI below, either way will work.
+Make sure to update the domain name, SQL service accounts, and passwords according to your environment.
+As a side note, you can also use a parameter (configuration) file and pass it to the setup for SQL instead of typing the long CLI below, either way, will work.
 For more information on how to install SQL Server using a configuration file, please check the following article.
 To specify the configuration file at the command prompt, use the following syntax: Setup.exe /ConfigurationFile=”D:\MyConfigFile.ini”

 Setup.exe /Q /ACTION=install /IACCEPTSQLSERVERLICENSETERMS /FEATURES=SQLEngine /INSTANCENAME=VMM2019 /INSTANCEDIR="D:\Program Files\Microsoft SQL Server" /INSTALLSHAREDWOWDIR="D:\Program Files (x86)\Microsoft SQL Server" /INSTALLSHAREDDIR="D:\Program Files\Microsoft SQL Server" /SQLSVCACCOUNT="domain\username" /SQLSVCPASSWORD="vmm2019##" /SQLSYSADMINACCOUNTS="domain\username" /AGTSVCACCOUNT="NT AUTHORITY\Network Service" /AGTSVCSTARTUPTYPE="Automatic" /SECURITYMODE=SQL /SAPWD="vmm2019##" /SQLTEMPDBDIR="D:\Program Files\Microsoft SQL Server\TempDB\\" /SQLUSERDBDIR="D:\Program Files\Microsoft SQL Server\SQLData\\" /SQLUSERDBLOGDIR="D:\Program Files\Microsoft SQL Server\SQLLog\\"

-After short period of time, the installation will complete as shown in the next screenshot without error:
+After a short period of time, the installation will complete as shown in the next screenshot without error:

 Starting from SQL 2016 onward, SQL Server Management Studio (SSMS) is now packaged and installed separately with only a web link to each download page within the SQL Server Installation Center.
-At the time of writing, SSMS version 17.9.1 is the current General Availability (GA) which you can download it from here.
+At the time of writing, SSMS version 17.9.1 is the current General Availability (GA) which you can download from here.